PubohH/2025-Summer-Erdos-Elo-Project/README.md

 ## Project Overview
 We applied a variation of Elo rating system for professional snooker players which assigns a number to each player that reflects their skill levels.
-We then trained several machine learning models that predict the machine result and scores based on players’ Elo ratings and their statistics.
+We then trained several machine learning models that predict the match result and scores based on players’ Elo ratings and their statistics.

 ## Elo Rating System